-Once you have created a route, the Route Review page allows you to review and modify the route displayed.
+Once you have created a route, the Route Review Page allows you to review and modify the route displayed.

-To view the Route Review page:
+To get to the Route Review Page:

-- 1. Press MENU twice, then highlight the 'Route' tab. - 2.
+- 1. Press MENU twice to display the Main Menu, then highlight the 'Route' tab. - 2.
 Highlight the name of the route you wish to review and press ENTER/MARK.

-The Route Review page also allows you to enter your own 15-character name for any listed route.
+The Route Review Page also allows you to enter your own 15-character name for any listed route.
 By default the name includes the first and last waypoints in the route.